hashicorp/terraform-provider-azurerm/website/docs/r/application_gateway.html.markdown

 A `match` block supports the following:

-* `body` - A snippet from the Response Body which must be present in the Response.
+* `body` - (Optional) A snippet from the Response Body which must be present in the Response.

 * `status_code` - (Required) A list of allowed status codes for this Health Probe.